-Osgoode Hall Law School and Toronto-based Davies Ward Phillips & Vineberg LLP have jointly announced the $1.2-million Davies Fellows Award to help break down barriers to legal education.
+TORONTO, March 1, 2023 – York University’s Osgoode Hall Law School and Davies Ward Phillips & Vineberg LLP, one of Canada’s leading law firms, jointly announced today a $1.2-million Davies Fellows Award that is designed to break down barriers to legal education.

 The new bursary is created with donations from Osgoode alumni at Davies with matching funds from the law school.